 Trish Daly joined Portfolio in 2019 as a Senior Editor.
 Previously she held positions at the Little, Brown imprint of Hachette Book Group, working with the world’s bestselling author James Patterson; and the William Morrow imprint of HarperCollins where she acquired Margot Lee Shetterly’s #1 bestseller HIDDEN FIGURES, later adapted for an Oscar-nominated film.
 Forthcoming titles include a true-crime narrative exposing college admissions fraud from Wall Street Journal investigative reporters Melissa Korn and Jen Levitz; and Dr. Gero Leson’s LET IT GROW, a travelogue account of his work advancing the environmental and social mission of Dr. Bronner’s Magic Soaps.
 Trish is most interested in narrative and idea-driven nonfiction from experts and storytellers, including journalism, history, economics, sociology, environmental issues, technology, and current affairs, and as a recreational distance runner, she’s also drawn to books about sports and fitness, adventure, and food.
 She retweets smart and funny authors at @trish_daly.

 Noah joined Portfolio in 2019.
 He brings more than ten years of experience as an acquisition editor for McGraw-Hill, Cambridge University Press, and Fairchild Books.
-His areas of focus include business, investing, entrepreneurship and economics.
-He’s especially interested in books that shine a light on critical but overlooked issues.
+His areas of focus include business, economics, finance and investing, and the political scene.
+He’s especially interested in business stories that shine a light on critical but overlooked issues, stories about the intersection of business and criminality, and new ways to solve old problems.